 Hazardous waste must be located at or near the point of generation and under the control of the person generating the waste.

 To ensure safe and compliant storage, segregate incompatible materials (incompatibility charts) and store chemicals or waste in secondary containment, in accordance with EPA and FDNY requirements.

-Hazardous waste must be disposed of through Environmental Health & Safety.
-Environmental Health & Safety maintains a contract with an outside contractor for the compliant disposal of hazardous waste.
+Hazardous waste must be disposed of through Environmental Health and Safety.
+Environmental Health and Safety maintains a contract with an outside contractor for the compliant disposal of hazardous waste.